aurule/npc/README.md

 ## Dump Raw NPC Data

 The `dump` command builds a list of parseable NPCs in json format.
 It ignores everything except the tags and description.
-A metadata object is always included in the output.

 Options:

 * `--search`: Only look in these files and directories.
 Defaults to the base characters path.
 * `--ignore`: Ignore these files and directories.
 By default, nothing is ignored.
 Added to the default ignore paths from settings
 * `--sort`: Sort NPCs by name before dumping the output
 * `--metadata`: Include metadata in the output.
-Uses the json default metadata from the settings.
+Uses the json default metadata from the settings and includes a few special fields.
 * `--outfile`: Path where the output should go.
 If omitted (or you pass "`-`"), the output will go to stdout for chaining to another command.

 ## Reorganize Character Files